Bedroom production: Equipment

-While setups between individuals may vary, the basic setup of a bedroom home studio includes: a computer connected to a DAW, a microphone with a pop filter running through an audio interface, headphones and/or monitors and a MIDI controller such as a MIDI keyboard or drum machine.
+While setups between individuals may vary, the basic setup of a bedroom home studio includes: a computer running a DAW, a microphone with a pop filter running through an audio interface, headphones and/or monitors and a MIDI controller such as a MIDI keyboard or drum machine.
 The microphone will record the vocals, sounds and acoustic instruments that may be used by sending the audio into the DAW through the audio interface.
 The sound of the music in the DAW is played back through the audio interface in playback.
 The pop filter is used to reduce the loud signal of word plosions such as when pronouncing words starting with 'p' or 'b' sounds.
 Headphones and monitors are used to listen to the playback and for mixing.
 A MIDI controller works as the instrument for producers, to use instead of programming individual notes into sequences in the DAW.
 While it is common to record in a bedroom studio, Sampling is also widely used in bedroom production.
 Bedroom producers typically use drum samples as a cheaper alternative to recording drums.
 However, a vast range of samples are used in bedroom productions, such as chord loops, vocal samples, kit dimples and sometimes even entire sections of songs (although this often infringes copyright).

 Market saturation

-Due to the massive increase in producers releasing music from home studios, the market of electronic music, mostly EDM, has become over-saturated.
-One producer, Deadmau5, claims that this is because the sounds of popular electronic dance music are easily reproducible so many artists who are seeking mainstream success are making very stylistically similar sounding music.
+Deadmau5 claims that the apparent market saturation is because the sounds of popular electronic dance music are easily reproducible so many artists who are seeking mainstream success are making very stylistically similar sounding music.
 This is especially true for EDM mixing techniques and the trend of mixing for loud volumes instead of mixing for dynamics.
 From an economic perspective, Forbes believes the EDM industry (now $7.4billion US) still has growth potential and that this growth is not only coming from live performances such as from festivals but also from streaming and downloading, which contributes mainly to the total revenues of EDM.
 For the broader electronic music genre, many believe that its mostly instrumental nature makes it highly transferable to markets which speak different languages.
 So, even if saturation is reached in some countries, market growth of the genre will likely continue in others.